GenX is Not Okay Right Now

 Ozzy's music will always remain in healthy rotation.
 His music continues to connect generations, and that’s no small thing.

-But Hulk Hogan was the one I watched because of that wild, jacked-up persona, that showmanship he had.
-That crazy, over-the-top energy that somehow made everything feel critical.
+WWE was a constant presence in my childhood home, thanks to my father’s unhealthy devotion to it.
+Hogan was the one I watched because of that wild, jacked-up persona, that showmanship he had.
+That abusurd, over-the-top energy that somehow made everything feel epic when he entered the ring.

 To this day, my daughter and I will square off over absolutely nothing and growl, “LEMME TELL YOU SOMETHIN’, BROTHER!”